 The 10 Most Valued Models of Training

-As the most valued method of learning, daily work experiences are crucial to employee development training because this allows employees to engage in continuous learning, rather than episodic training.
+As the most valued method of learning, daily work experiences are crucial to employee development training because this allows employees to practice their learned skills in the real-world, as well as engage in continuous learning, rather than episodic training.
 Furthermore, in-person daily interactions provide opportunities for social learning, which helps to develop the ever more critical soft skills in the workplace, such as communication, leadership, and teamwork.

 Knowledge sharing within your team furthers that learning experience by facilitating highly context-driven learning interactions and taps into deeper learning.
 After all, only by first reflecting and re-evaluating one’s thoughts can people then externalize and share them in a cohesive and comprehensive way.